sukulent/namefix/README.md

 	- convert to ASCII
 	- resize if bigger than character flag
 	- if no-spaces flag is not set, replace spaces
+	- if no-smart flag is not set, replace according to smart_fixes
 	- if no-periods flag is not set, replace periods
 - The new path is constructed from original, new filename and original extensions
 - If report flag is set, print the file if new path differs from original, print absolute paths if --verbose-long flag is set, continue to next file.